To get information out quickly, on very important topic.

 Saving our sacred burial place, Oheyawahe, (now called Pilot Knob Hill) and other burial mounds from suburban development

-Working with the Minnesota State Park Service in order to hold ceremonies honoring our ancestors in the sacred b’dota area of Fort Snelling State Park that all are welcome to join
+Working with the Minnesota State Park Service in order to hold ceremonies honoring our ancestors in the sacred b’dota area of Fort Snelling State Park that all are welcome to join.
+We do this the first Saturday in February of every year.

-Revitalizing the use of the Dakota language in its native land with the longest continuous Dakota language classes, 15 years and counting, in Minnesota
+Revitalizing the use of the Dakota language in its native land was the longest continuous Dakota language classes 15 years.
+We had to cancel our classes for a while.
+Language and culture class will continue in March of 2017.

 Numerous presentations to elementary through college level schools and other organizations to help create understanding and support for our work within the non-native community.

-But now our sources of funding have dried up and we have come upon a hard time in Mendota, the home of our ancestors.
+But now our sources of funding is needed for Mendota, the home of our ancestors.

 We plan to be here for more than seven times seven generations, but right now we need your help!